JingjingShii/bing/README.md

 will be shown.
 It has the option to specify the maximum number of coordinates to return in the response.
 The number is between 1-20, and the default is 5.
-Also, this service provides the option to include the neighborhood with the address information the response when it is available.
-The default is 0 (Do not include neighborhood information.)
+Also, this service provides the option to include the neighborhood with the address information when it is available.
+The default is 0 (Do not include neighborhood information).

 ```console
 $ ml geocode bing PriceLine Pharmacy Albany Creek